 Published July 30, 2020

-The baby, who doesn’t yet have a name, is following her mom and nursing well.
+The baby, whose name means “real” or “true” in Swahili, is following her mom and nursing well.
 This is the sixth calf for JoJo.

 Greater kudus are native to eastern and southern Africa.
 These woodland antelopes can weigh up to 600 pounds, however females are noticeably smaller than males.
 Our new cutie weighed 33.7 pounds at birth.